AdrianoCahete/webfont-generator-cli/README.md

 Where the `[icon-name]` matchs an svg's file name.

+## Know problems
+  - If the font is super simplified, try pass `--height 1000` as parameter when generating the font.

+  It occurs because the `round` parameter tends to simplify the SVG's path and may simplify too much.

 ## License

 Copyright (c) 2019 Adriano Cahete - Released under the [MIT license](https://github.com/AdrianoCahete/webfont-generator-cli/blob/master/LICENSE)